 People with excess body fat, especially around the waist, are more likely to develop heart disease and stroke even if there are no other risk factors.
 Inactivity also can increase someone’s chances of heart disease.
 The heart is a muscle, and physical activity builds up that muscle and conditions the rest of the body, including the arteries.

 People with diabetes have a high blood sugar, which can lead to heart disease or stroke.
 It is important for someone with diabetes to manage and control their blood sugar to reduce their risk.
 Regular exercise and weight control can limit the risk of diabetes.

 Other factors that can contribute to heart disease include high stress levels, too much alcohol and a high fat diet.

 It is important for everyone to know their personal risk for heart disease and take the necessary steps to lead a heart healthy lifestyle.
-If someone is unsure of their risk or the steps they need to take to control their lifestyle, the MemorialCare Heart & Vascular Institute at Long Beach Memorial offers private, personalized consultations with a cardiology nurse practitioner.
+If someone is unsure of their risk or the steps they need to take to control their lifestyle, the MemorialCare Heart & Vascular Institute at Long Beach Medical Center offers private, personalized consultations with a cardiology nurse practitioner.